Grilled Corn on the Cob in Husks – An easy and delicious way to cook your corn on the cob! Keep those husks on!

-Do I Have to Soak Corn Before Grilling?
+Do You Have to Soak Corn Husks Before Grilling

-Yes, you need to soak before grilling if you are grilling with the husks.
-This allows the husks to soak in some of that moisture and reduce the likelihood of them burning.
-Soak for at minimum of 30 minutes, but I would recommend anywhere from 1-2 hours.
+Yes, you need to soak before grilling if you are grilling with the husks on.
+This allows the husks to soak in some of that moisture, which helps add moisture or steam to the corn during the cooking process.
+It will also reduce the likelihood of them burning.
+Soak for a minimum of 30 minutes, but I would recommend anywhere from 1-2 hours.

 Remove from grill and serve immediately!